IS2Lab/IS2Lab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "IS2Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "IS2Lab at Zhejiang University."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The *Intelligent System Security (IS2) Lab* is a research group led by [Prof. Jingyi Wang](wang-jingyi.github.io) affiliated with the College of Control Science and Engineering, Zhejiang University, Hangzhou, China.
+We mainly conduct research in the interdisciplinary fields of formal methods, software engineering, system security and machine learning, with a focus on providing reliability or security guarantees for practical large-scale Artificial Intelligence (AI) systems and Cyber-physical systems (CPSs) like autonomous driving cars, industrial control systems, recommendation systems, healthcare, etc.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >